lando-cal/tech-notes/bash.md

 - `compgen -b` will list all the built-ins you could run.
 - `compgen -k` will list all the keywords you could run.
 - `compgen -A` function will list all the functions you could run.
-- `compgen -A` function -abck will list all the above in one go.
+- `compgen -abck` will list all the above in one go.

 ## Remove leading zeroes